careerbehaviorsengineering levelspromotion

 Years Are Easy to Measure

 Behaviors require observation and judgment.
-"5 years of experience" can be verified with a resume date.
-Companies default to the measurable over the meaningful.
+"5 years of experience" can be verified with a resume date in 10 seconds.
+Companies default to the measurable over the meaningful, especially when screening hundreds of applicants.

-Telling someone "you don't have enough experience" is less confrontational than "you don't demonstrate senior-level behaviors."
-Years are neutral.
-Behaviors feel personal.
+Telling someone "you do not have enough experience" is less confrontational than "you do not demonstrate senior-level behaviors."
+Years are neutral — they are just a number.
+Behaviors feel personal, because they are about how someone actually shows up.

 It Works as a Rough Filter